shifushuimenu/sample-pseudoDM-fortran/README.md

 Visualizing the generated pseudo-snapshots:
 -------------------------------------------
 After completing the above steps, we can visualize the pseudo-snapshots.
+The python script illustrates how to combine pseudo-snapshots for spin up and down.
 ```
 cp _resources/visualization/show_movie.py .
 python show_movie.py